Infinite systolic groups are not torsion: k-largeness condition

 Hence $|\gamma| \geq 6-(6-k)=k$.

 Now we show flagness of $X$.
-Note that since all links of $X$ are by definition flag, it suffices to show that $X^{2}$, the $2$-skeleton of $X$ is flag.
-Indeed, assume that we have the $1$-skeleton of an $n$-simplex $[v_1,\ldots,v_n]$ in $X$.
-Then if $X^2$ is flag, for any vertex $v_i$ we have the $1$-skeleton of an $(n-1)$-simplex in $X_{v_i}$, which by flagness of the link gives an $n$-simplex $[v_1,\ldots,v_n]$ in $X$.
+Note that since all links of $X$ are by definition flag, it suffices to show that the $2$--skeleton $X^{(2)}$ is flag.
+Indeed, assume that we have the $1$--skeleton of an $n$--simplex $[v_1,\ldots,v_n]$ in $X$.
+Then if $X^{(2)}$ is flag, for any vertex $v_i$ we have the $1$--skeleton of an $(n-1)$--simplex in $X_{v_i}$, which by flagness of the link gives an $n$--simplex $[v_1,\ldots,v_n]$ in $X$.

-To show that $X^2$ is flag, let $(v_1,v_2,v_3)$ be a cycle of length $3$ in $X$.
-We need to show that this cycle bounds single $2$-simplex of $X$.
+To show that $X^{(2)}$ is flag, let $(v_1,v_2,v_3)$ be a cycle of length $3$ in $X$.
+We need to show that this cycle bounds a single $2$--simplex of $X$.
 The complex $X$ is simply connected, so $(v_1,v_2,v_3)$ is homotopically trivial.
-Thus by Theorem~\ref{twr:istniejediagram} it has a locally $k$-large filling diagram $f\colon D \to X$.
-If disc $D$ is a single triangle, we are done, hence let us assume it consists of more triangles.
-In that case vertices $v_1, v_2, v_3$ are contained each in at least $2$ triangles, hence $\kub(v_i) \leq 1$ for $i \in \{1,2,3\}$.
-For a vertex $v$ in the interior of $D$, by $k$-largeness we have $\ku(v) \leq 0$.
-Hence applying Gauss--Bonnet we get:
+Thus by Theorem~\ref{twr:istniejediagram} it has a locally $k$--large filling diagram $f\colon D \to X$.
+If the disc $D$ is a single triangle then we are done, so let us assume that it consists of at least $2$ triangles.
+In this case vertices $v_1, v_2, v_3$ are contained each in at least $2$ triangles, hence $\kub(v_i) \leq 1$ for $i \in \{1,2,3\}$.
+For a vertex $v$ in the interior of $D$, by $k$---largeness we have $\ku(v) \leq 0$.
+Hence applying the Gauss--Bonnet Theorem we get:

-So $D$ must consist precisely of $1$ triangle, which means $[v_1,v_2,v_3] \subset X$. \end{proof} After this set-up we introduce \emph{systolic complexes}, the main object of our further discussion.
+a contradiction.
+Therefore $D$ must consist of precisely $1$ triangle, which means that $[v_1,v_2,v_3] \subset X$. \end{proof} After this set-up we introduce \emph{systolic complexes}, the main object of our further discussion.

 \begin{defi}Let $k \geq 4$.
-A simplicial complex $X$ is $k$\emph{-systolic} if it is locally $k$-large, connected and simply connected.
-For $k=6$ we abbreviate $6$-systolic to systolic. \end{defi}
+A simplicial complex $X$ is $k$--\emph{systolic} if it is locally $k$--large, connected and simply connected.
+For $k=6$ we abbreviate $6$--systolic to \emph{systolic}. \end{defi}